abemscac/ratios/README.md

 export default UserAPI;
 ```

-### 2. Import the "useAxiosRequest" hook from ratios, and use one of the axios requests we just created as argument
+### 2. Import the "useAxiosRequest" hook from Ratios, and use one of the axios requests we just created as argument

 ```javascript
 import React from "react";